My Story

 To laugh.

-To feel damn proud of what your body can do.
+To feel quietly proud of what your body can do.

 Because yoga, at its heart, isn’t about escaping.